TAGGED AS: movies

 Opening on: December 16, 2022

-It’s taken almost a decade and a half, but we’re finally getting the long-ago-promised follow-up to James Cameron’s once-highest-grossing film of all time, Avatar.
+It’s taken almost a decade and a half, but we’re finally getting the long-ago-promised follow-up to James Cameron’s box office ruler, Avatar.
 Sam Worthington’s Jake Sully and Zoe Saldana’s Neytiri now have a family on Pandora, but when old enemies return, they’re forced to evacuate and find a new home.
 Kate Winslet, Michelle Yeoh, and Edie Falco are among the new additions to the cast.

 Opening on: December 21, 2022